pymc-devs/pymc-examples/myst_nbs/variational_inference/lda-advi-aevb.myst.md

   name: python3
 ---

-# Automatic autoencoding variational Bayes for latent dirichlet allocation with PyMC3
+# Automatic autoencoding variational Bayes for latent dirichlet allocation with PyMC

 For probabilistic models with latent variables, autoencoding variational Bayes (AEVB; Kingma and Welling, 2014) is an algorithm which allows us to perform inference efficiently for large datasets with an encoder.
 In AEVB, the encoder is used to infer variational parameters of approximate posterior on latent variables from given samples.
 By using tunable and flexible encoders such as multilayer perceptrons (MLPs), AEVB approximates complex variational posterior based on mean-field approximation, which does not utilize analytic representations of the true posterior.
 Combining AEVB with ADVI (Kucukelbir et al., 2015), we can perform posterior inference on almost arbitrary probabilistic models involving continuous latent variables.

-I have implemented AEVB for ADVI with mini-batch on PyMC3.
+I have implemented AEVB for ADVI with mini-batch on PyMC.
 To demonstrate flexibility of this approach, we will apply this to latent dirichlet allocation (LDA; Blei et al., 2003) for modeling documents.
 In the LDA model, each document is assumed to be generated from a multinomial distribution, whose parameters are treated as latent variables.
 By using AEVB with an MLP as an encoder, we will fit the LDA model to the 20-newsgroups dataset.

 In this example, extracted topics by AEVB seem to be qualitatively comparable to those with a standard LDA implementation, i.e., online VB implemented on scikit-learn.
 Unfortunately, the predictive accuracy of unseen words is less than the standard implementation of LDA, it might be due to the mean-field approximation.
 However, the combination of AEVB and ADVI allows us to quickly apply more complex probabilistic models than LDA to big data with the help of mini-batches.
-I hope this notebook will attract readers, especially practitioners working on a variety of machine learning tasks, to probabilistic programming and PyMC3.
+I hope this notebook will attract readers, especially practitioners working on a variety of machine learning tasks, to probabilistic programming and PyMC.

 ```{code-cell} ipython3
 %matplotlib inline